TigerWolf/volley_motion/README.md

 A gem to add the Volley Library to your RubyMotion Android Project.

+> Volley is an HTTP library that makes networking for Android apps easier and most importantly, faster.

 ## Installation

 Add this line to your application's Gemfile: